 Angiography is a special type of x-ray that allows your coronary arteries to be viewed and recorded on film.
 Your doctor can see if the blood vessels to your heart are clogged.

 You may have had angina, dizziness, or other symptoms of heart trouble.
-To help diagnose your problem, your doctor may suggest having a cardiac catheterization.
+To help diagnose your problem, your health care provider may advise a cardiac catheterization.
 This common procedure is sometimes also used to treat a heart problem.
+Learn what to expect before, during, and after the procedure.

 This is a procedure to look for blocked areas in the blood vessels that send blood to your heart.